Skip to main content

 Philosophy for Ministry, Certificate

-Saint Louis University's certificate in philosophy for ministry, offered at the College of Philosophy and Letters, is designed for students on the path to Catholic priesthood who have already earned a bachelor’s degree.
-The 38 credits of coursework in this SLU program satisfy the philosophical requirements for ordination, as determined by the Conference of Catholic Bishops and Society of Jesus.
+Saint Louis University’s Certificate in Philosophy for Ministry, offered through the College of Philosophy and Letters, is designed for students preparing for Catholic priesthood who have already completed a bachelor’s degree.
+The program’s 38 credit hours satisfy the philosophical requirements for ordination as articulated by the United States Conference of Catholic Bishops and the Society of Jesus.

 Curriculum Overview